Title IX and Sex/Gender-Based Misconduct

 4.1 Prohibited Conduct

-All members of the Appalachian community are prohibited from engaging in Sex-Based Misconduct or Retaliation (collectively, "Prohibited Conduct").
+All members of the Appalachian community are prohibited from engaging in Title IX and/or Sex/Gender-Based Misconduct or Retaliation (collectively, "Prohibited Conduct").

 4.2 Allegations of Prohibited Conduct